-Council DFF Natural Sciences DFF Social Sciences DFF Medical Sciences DFF Technology and Production Sciences DFF Medical Sciences In the delimitation between DFF Medical Sciences and DFF Technology and Production Sciences, the decisive principle is that projects which predominantly have a human biological aim and require the use of medical compe- tencies and methods are covered by DFF Medical Sciences.
-Pro- jects that predominantly require the use of wider technologically oriented competencies, e.g. for the development and establishment of animal models, medico-technical products or medicine, are covered by DFF Technology and Produc- tion Sciences.
+Council DFF Natural Sciences DFF Social Sciences DFF Medical Sciences DFF Technology and Production Sciences

+DFF Medical In the delimitation between DFF

+Sciences Medical Sciences and DFF

+Technology and Production

+Sciences, the decisive principle is

+that projects which predominantly

+have a human biological aim and

+require the use of medical compe-

+tencies and methods are covered

+by DFF Medical Sciences.
+Pro-

+jects that predominantly require

+the use of wider technologically

+oriented competencies, e.g. for the

+development and establishment of

+animal models, medico-technical

+products or medicine, are covered

+by DFF Technology and Produc-

+tion Sciences.

-THE INGE LEHMANN PROGRAMME 2021
+THE INGE LEHMANN PROGRAMME 2022

-As part of the political agreement of 30 October 2020 on the distribution of the research reserve in 2021, DKK 110 million has been allocated to the research talent programme Inge Lehmann.
+As part of the political agreement of 28 October 2021 on the distribution of the research reserve in 2022, DKK 80 million has been allocated to the research talent programme Inge Lehmann.

-According to the agreement, the objective of this specific programme is to strengthen the talent development within Danish research by promoting a more even gender ratio in research environments in Denmark.
+According to the agreement, the objective of this specific programme is to promote a more even gender ratio in the research environments focusing on the career steps where the unbalanced gender ratio sets in.